ValleysEnduro/Dev2/README.md

 ### Acknowledgement

-I built this with the assistance of ChatGPT Django co-pilot, Github co-pilot, Code With Django over on YouTube and of course Django documentation.
+I built this with the assistance of Open AIs Django co-pilot, Github co-pilot, Code With Django, all the tutorials over on YouTube and of course Django documentation.